The Wheaton Blog

 Moving companies should give accurate estimates.
 A comprehensive moving estimate based on the size of your home and the weight involved lets you know upfront what your total costs will be.
 It also allows the driver to estimate how large of a truck they will need to bring on moving day.

-Unfortunately, some companies give low estimates to bait and switch customers.
-Then, on moving day they will ask for more money when they know they have you between a rock and a hard place.
-Lowballing is one of the most common moving company scams to look out for from rogue operators.
-Before choosing your mover, check each company’s reviews and reputation.
+Before choosing your mover, research companies’ reviews and reputation.
 Accurate estimates, even if higher than you’d like to see, give you a realistic idea of what you’ll spend with a professional moving company.

 Wheaton moving graphic.